Najd: Boundaries

-The Arabic word najd literally means "upland" and was once applied to a variety of regions within the Arabian Peninsula.
-However, the most famous of these in recent times was the central region of the Peninsula roughly bounded on the west by the mountains of the Hejaz and Yemen and to the east by the historical region of Eastern Arabia and the north by Iraq and Syria.
+The exact boundaries of Najd cannot be precisely determined due to varying geographical and political limits throughout history.
+It is roughly bounded by the Hejaz region in the west, the Nafud desert in al-Jawf to the North, ad-Dahna Desert in al-Ahsa of Eastern Arabia to the east, and the Empty Quarter to the south.

 Medieval Muslim geographers spent a great amount of time debating the exact boundaries between Hejaz and Najd in particular, but generally set the western boundaries of Najd to be wherever the western mountain ranges and lava beds began to slope eastwards, and set the eastern boundaries of Najd at the narrow strip of red sand dunes known as the Ad-Dahna Desert, some 100 km east of modern-day Riyadh.
 The southern border of Najd has always been set at the large sea of sand dunes known today as Rub' al Khali (the Empty Quarter), while the southwestern boundaries are marked by the valleys of Wadi Ranyah, Wadi Bisha, and Wadi Tathlith.

 The northern boundaries of Najd have fluctuated greatly over time and received far less attention from the medieval geographers.
 In the early Islamic centuries, Najd was considered to extend as far north as the River Euphrates, or more specifically, the "Walls of Khosrau", constructed by the Sassanid Empire as a barrier between Arabia and Iraq immediately prior to the advent of Islam.
-The modern usage of the term encompasses the region of Al-Yamama, which was not always considered part of Najd historically, and became incorporated into the larger definition of Nejd in the past centuries.
+The modern usage of the term encompasses the region of Al-Yamama, which was not always considered part of Najd historically, and became incorporated into the larger definition of Najd in the past centuries.